-As a member of the Firm’s Chambers-ranked Alcohol Regulatory & Distribution Group, Beth regularly counsels alcohol industry clients on federal and state requirements relating to the production, marketing, distribution and sale of beer, wine and spirits.
+As a member of the Firm’s Chambers-ranked Alcohol Regulatory & Distribution Group, Beth regularly counsels alcohol industry clients on federal and state requirements relating to the production, marketing, distribution and sale of beer, wine, spirits and other alcohol beverages.
 She assists clients in negotiating and entering into distribution relationships and provides counsel on the impact of state franchise requirements on supplier-distributor contracts and relations.
-Beth frequently evaluates and advises clients on the legality of promotional programs and related activities under federal and state trade practice laws and regulations, including tied house restrictions.
+Beth frequently evaluates and advises clients on the legality of promotional programs and related activities under federal and state trade practice laws and regulations, including tied-house restrictions.
 She often navigates state restrictions on direct-to-consumer deliveries of alcohol beverages.

 Beth also has extensive experience serving as alcohol regulatory and distribution counsel to clients in connection with corporate transactions involving alcohol beverage suppliers.
 Her work in this area includes conducting due diligence and advising clients on the alcohol regulatory and distribution risks involved in such transactions, negotiating the alcohol regulatory and distribution provisions of transactional documents, and evaluating associated licensing change of control requirements and successorship issues.